VisionEval/OSwhitepaper/VEwhitepaper.md

 Patent protection is granted by some licenses, such as the Apache 2.0 license.
 This means that commercial ventures may contribute code to an open source project and still apply for a patent on that contributed code.

-For a research project such as VisionEval, a permissive license such as the [MIT license](https://choosealicense.com/licenses/mit/) would balance the need for preservation of copyright and attribution of authorship while promoting widespread use.
+For a research project such as VisionEval, a permissive license such as the [MIT license](https://choosealicense.com/licenses/mit/) or [Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/) would balance the need for preservation of copyright and attribution of authorship while promoting widespread use.
+The former is more permissive, while the latter adds grant of patent rights, and adds the requirement that changes to the code must be stated.

 An additional layer of licensing can be used to ensure that contributions to a project fall within the license of the project.
 Contributor License Agreements ([CLAs](https://www.clahub.com/pages/why_cla)) ensure that when a project accepts contributions from a third party, all necessary copyrights to release the code are in place.
 A CLA can provide extra assurance the governing organization of a project has all the appropriate permissions to incorporate patches or improvements to the project, and distribute the resulting work.
 A CLA may be unnecessary for open source project where concerns about patent or copyright infringement are minimal, and is mostly useful when a for-profit company submits patented code to an open-source project.
 For a project such as VisionEval, a CLA likely is not essential.